kumarchy/FullStack-Attendance-System/README.md

 - The system activates the camera and detects faces in real-time
 - Detected faces are compared against the trained model
 - Recognized students are marked as present in the database
+4. Attendance Export
+- Attendance data can be downloaded in CSV format
+- The CSV file contains student names, roll numbers, and timestamps, status

 ## Components
 ## Frontend (React.js)